Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Grapes can be propagated from seed, but they will not be identical to the parent plant.

-Grapes are generally propagated “clonally” so that they are “true to type.”
+Grapes are typically propagated through cloning (using cuttings) to ensure the new plants are genetically identical to the parent.
 When you plant grape seeds, they’re likely be somewhat like the parents, but they can vary considerably.
 Just as children only resemble their parents, grape seedlings may be bitter when the parent is sweet.

 Growing grapes from seed is an important tool for grape breeders and those interested in developing their own variety of grape.
 It can also be a fun experiment for the home gardener, because you never quite know what you’ll get.